guaix-ucm/pyemir/doc/user/intro.rst

 PyEmir Installation
 *******************

-PyEmir, the data reduction pipeline for EMIR, is a Python package for Python 2.7 and Python 3.5 or greater.
+PyEmir, the data reduction pipeline for EMIR, is a Python package (Python 3.5 or greater is recommended).

 The easiest method of installing PyEmir is using prebuilt packages.
 You can also build from the development version.